ryan-atkins/blog/README.md

 default.

 ```
 mkdocs.yml          # The configuration file.
 docs/
-    index.md            # The documentation homepage.
+    index.md        # The blog homepage.
-    blog/               # The directory that all blog content goes into (first blog instance)
     posts/          # the place to put your posts
-        author/         # Author profiles
+        drafts/     # WIP draft blog posts
-        .authors.yml    # Author information to be added to posts (shared betwe
+    .authors.yml    # Author information to be added to posts
-ext/                    # Directory that contains code for the custom slugs
-hooks/                  # Directory for a hook that adds social media share buttons
 ```